Our House Buying Service

-During an investigation in 2013, the Office of Fair Trading identified numerous misleading, unscrupulous operators in the house-buying sector who operate outside of regulative guidelines.
+During an investigation in 2013, the Office of Fair Trading identified numerous misleading, unscrupulous operators in the "Quick Sale" sector who operate outside of any regulative guidelines.
 These rogue traders have no place in the housing market, but are incredibly difficult for regulators to stamp out - they're still around today.

-As a homeowner, they could cost you tens of thousands of pounds, and a great deal of stress and heart ache.
+As a homeowner, these "Quick Sale" companies could cost you tens of thousands of pounds, and a great deal of stress and heart ache.

 To avoid this happening to you, we've provided a list of four essential steps to follow when selling your house to a house-buying company.
 These steps will help protect you from these dangerous rogue traders, and could save you from being conned out of thousands and thousands of pounds.